Access and admission

 - Skill 1: Interpret and analyse low complexity electrical circuits for energy transformation, control and conditioning applications.

-- Skill 2: Design analogue electrical and electronic circuits for simple as well as digital applications.
+- Skill 2: Design analogue electrical and electronic circuits for simple applications.

 - Skill 3: Interpret and analyse digital electronic systems of medium complexity for control and conditioning applications.